libsdl-org/SDL/README-nacl.txt

 SDL apps for NaCl run on a worker thread using the ppapi_simple infrastructure.
-This allows for blocking calls on all the relevant systems (OpenGL ES, filesystem), hiding the asynchronous nature of the browser behind the scenes...which is not the same as making it dissapear!
+This allows for blocking calls on all the relevant systems (OpenGL ES, filesystem), hiding the asynchronous nature of the browser behind the scenes...which is not the same as making it disappear!

 ================================================================================